 How long can you receive workers’ compensation in Georgia?
 Payments can go on for up to 400 weeks.
 Those numbers are the highest possible compensation, and you are not guaranteed to get that.

-Our team of personal injury lawyers can assess your damages and give you a better idea of what workers’ comp pays in Georgia.
+Our workers’ compensation attorneys in Marietta can assess your damages and give you a better idea of what workers’ comp pays in Georgia.

 Can You Sue Your Employer After an Accident?